katzwebservices/Constant-Contact-WordPress-Plugin/readme.txt

 10. To edit the form, return the the Form Designer page (from Step 3) and click on the form tab with the name of the form you would like to edit.
 Edit the form, then click Update Form.
 The form will show as updated on your website.

 == Changelog ==

+= 4.1.1 on September 12, 2016 =
+* Fixed: Fatal error when "Comment Form Signup" setting is enabled but the "Lists for Comment Form" are not defined, and a new comment is submitted
+* Fixed: Conflict with other plugin AJAX configurations in Admin
+* Fixed: Don't load plugin Javascript on all Admin pages
+* Fixed: Hidden plugin settings not visible without re-selecting parent options

 = 4.1 on July 8, 2016 =
 * Updated: Improved error handling to show helpful messages